NCAR/MPAS-Workflow/README.md

 `config/tools.csh`: initializes python tools for workflow task management

-If a developer wishes to add a new `yaml` key beyond the current available options, the recommended procedure is to add the option in the appropriate python class, following the examples in `initialize/components/*.py`.
-Developers are referred to the many existing examples and it is recommended to discuss additional options to be merged back into the GitHub repository via GitHub issues and pull requests.
+If a developer wishes to add a new `yaml` node beyond the current available options, the recommended procedure is to add the option in the appropriate python class, following the examples in `initialize/*/*.py`.
+Developers are referred to the many existing examples, and it is recommended to discuss additional options to be merged back into the GitHub repository via GitHub issues and pull requests.

 #### MPAS (`config/mpas/`)
-Configuration aspects that are unique to `MPAS-Atmosphere`
+Contains static configuration aspects that are unique to `MPAS-Atmosphere`

 `config/mpas/geovars.yaml`: list of templated geophysical variables (`GeoVars`) that MPAS-JEDI can provide to UFO; identical to `mpas-jedi/test/testinput/namelists/geovars.yaml`, but duplicated here